-You’re spoiled for choice when it comes to eating out in Swellendam in the Overberg, about 200km east of Cape Town.
-The town has more than 20 restaurants where you can get anything from a pastry to a pizza, a toasted sarmie to bobotie, a plate of pasta to a fine dining experience.
-Here are some ideas about where to eat out in Swellendam.
+You’re spoiled for choice when it comes to restaurants in Swellendam in the Overberg, about 200km east of Cape Town.
+The town has more than 35 restaurants where you can get anything from a pastry to a pizza, a toasted sarmie to bobotie, a plate of pasta to a fine dining experience.
+Here are some ideas about where to eat in Swellendam restaurants.

 Note that the Conservatory is only open for dinner in summer (closed from May to September).

-Service got off to a slow start; turned out there was a computer crisis that threw things for a loop, especially orders and payments.
-When our food did arrive, though, it was good.
+Service got off to a slow start, but when our food arrived it was good.
 I’d been disappointed that the signature bobotie wasn’t on the menu that day, but hubby’s chicken wrap and lemon meringue pie were tasty, as was my spicy butternut soup which came with freshly made roosterkoek.
 These traditional breads are baked daily in a wood-burning oven behind the restaurant and it may be the first time I’ve had such a perfect one, light and airy.
 Kudos to the roosterkoek baker.

 Regulars on the menu include Cape curry, lamb shank, oxtail and traditional melktert.
 The Old Gaol is one of few restaurants in Swellendam open for lunch on Sundays and makes a perfect place to take the family because there’s a play area out back and a special kiddies menu.

-For more about our visit, see Tredici in Swellendam: a taste of Europe.
+For more about this place, see Tredici in Swellendam: a taste of Europe.

 The building that houses the restaurant used to be a Masonic Lodge and you can still see the Masonic symbol on the gable.

 The menu is a mix of traditional dishes like bobotie and lasagne with lighter options like sandwiches, as well as hearty breakfasts.
 I enjoyed a toasted chicken sarmie, while hubby had a burger and a yummy lemon meringue pie.
 Service was prompt and friendly, but we didn’t feel rushed.
-We’d have liked to linger longer, but there was too much still to do in Swellendam (more about that later)!
+We’d have liked to linger longer, but there were still so many things to do in Swellendam!